UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/reports/m2-reflection.md

 - The **Passenger Origin and Travel Type charts** are represented as **horizontal bar charts**, offering a clear comparison of different passenger categories.
 - A **geospatial visualization** using **Dash Leaflet** displays control points with **circle markers**, where marker size is proportional to passenger volume.

-To enhance user experience, interactive features such as **hover effects and tooltips** have been incorporated, providing additional data insights.
+We will need to do some rearrangement of the filters for a better user experience, and choose better default date range.

 ## **Outstanding Challenges**